Safeguarding, Bullying & Internet Safety

 The safeguarding lead person at St Werburgh’s is Mrs Alton the Headteacher.
 Mrs Barradell, the Learning Mentor, also deals with safeguarding issues.
 All staff have a responsibility to ensure that the children are kept as safe as possible.
 Should you have any concerns about the welfare, health or safety of a child please contact the Headteacher, Learning Mentor or a member of the senior leadership team.

-For our up to date child protection and safeguarding policy, click here, or see our policies section.
+For our up to date child protection and safeguarding policy, click here, for our Restricting Attendance Child Protection/Safeguarding Addendum click here or see our policies section.
 This complies with the Statutory Framework and Key Statutory and Non-statutory Guidance: Working Together to Safeguard Children (2015).

 Every year, we participate in Anti Bullying week and through PHSE lessons we raise awareness of bullying.
 Please see our anti bullying policy here.